Lifted Polymatroid Inequalities for Mean-Risk Optimization with Indicator Variables: Computational Experiments

 One observes in Table~\ref{tb:pen_3cuts} that the cuts have a profound effect in solving problem \eqref{eq:pen}.
-With the default setting, only one of 45 instances is solved to optimality within two hours.
-The integrality gap reduces from $15.6\%$ to $14.6\%$ after exploring 156,685 nodes on average.
-On the other hand, when the cuts are added using the separation procedure outlined above, all 45 instances are solved at the root node without the need for enumeration.
-The average solution time is reduced by 98$\%$ from almost two hours to merely 136 seconds.
+With the default setting, only one of 60 instances is solved to optimality within two hours.
+The optimality gap reduces from $15.6\%$ to $14.9\%$ after exploring 142,016 nodes on average.
+On the other hand, when the cuts are added using the separation procedure outlined above, 50 of the 60 instances are solved at the root node without the need for enumeration.
+For the 10 instances that are not provably solved to optimality, the optimality gap is merely 0.2\% compared to 21.6\% with the default version for the same instances.